AlexMartin17/getConfig/README.md

 # getConfig
 Python module for reading variables from config file.
-Useful when you don't want to change the variables directly in your python script.
+Useful when you don't want to change the variables directly in your python script or your users to do so.
 <br>
 <br>
 Config files supported: